Setting Good Holiday Habits & Healthy Things To Eat

 Reasons why icing may not improve healing!

 It’s an almost universally accepted fact that any injury requires ice to reduce swelling, but is this the best approach to accelerate healing?
-Let’s take a look at it objectively.
+Let’s take a look at the reasons why icing may not improve healing objectively.

 At first glance, it would seem that a large, purple, swollen mass of tissue around an injury is a bad thing.
 Albeit a bizarre sight, the swelling can be critical to the healing process.
 After an acute injury such as a sprained ankle, the body attempts to repair, and replace, all of the damaged tissue.
 This generates a considerable amount of waste.
 The lymphatic system, responsible for removal of wastes throughout the body, can get backlogged with such a large amount of waste in a short period of time; hence, the swelling.
 To remove the waste, the lymphatic system requires the nearby muscles to send repair signals.
 If the muscle is too cold, the signals cannot be sent at an appropriate rate; thus, limiting the healing process.